talmawash/sharecart/README.md

 - [ ] Custom tab bar in list to switch from\to items view to\from chat as well as add pop up
 - [ ] Customize notification settings per list
 - [ ] Come up with an easier way to invite users
+- [ ] Tap outside create new list controller to cancel
+- [ ] Add ProgressHUD to indicate activity

 ### 2. Screen Archetypes